kleidinc/iced_paper/README.md

 # Mastering Iced.rs Paper

-This paper centralizes all knowledge you need to create a desktop (and web-app) application with Iced, Rust, tokio and Postgres.
+This paper centralizes most knowledge you need to create a desktop (and web-app) application with Iced, Rust, tokio and Postgres.

 <!-- mtoc-start -->